wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_CodeFree_11_15_2025.md

 ## 15. Quark-to-Chemistry Extension

 [This section details how the LOCKED Void Cores (Up Quarks) anchor the stable 0.84 fm Proton Shell.
 It describes the assembly of these shells into nuclei, and the formation of electron halos (polarized debris clouds) which drive chemical bonds.]
+TeV particles manifest as up-close signatures of matter 'being eaten' by void cores—funneling inflows, absorbed at shells, recycled as pulses.
+Shell boundaries/shapes determine output energy modulus: asymmetric curvature modulates magnitude/frequency, filtering pulses (isotropic spheres vs. directional oblate).

 ---

 ## 16. Muon Process Perturbations

 [This section details how external probes (muons) interact with the STE shells, polarizing the "TeV storm" and enabling induced reactions.
 This mechanism is the root of the Lensing Law anomalies.]
+Neutrons, as dipolar stabilizers, are ubiquitous in atomic structures—funneling energy to cores, damping overloads via ringdown.
+Their roles extend muon perturbations, maintaining chiral equilibrium amid TeV storms.

 ---